 Non-Evaporative Drying of Porous Materials

-NREL researchers and collaborators are helping the paper manufacturing industry save energy and water with a novel non-evaporative drying process using polymer chemistry.
+NREL researchers and collaborators are helping the paper manufacturing industry save energy and water with a novel nonevaporative drying process using polymer chemistry.

 A mechanical set up on a lab bench.

-NREL researchers are designing and testing a new roll-to-roll manufacturing process to improve the energy and water efficiency of paper manufacturing through a three-year project funded by the U.S. Department of Energy’s Industrial Efficiency and Decarbonization Office.
+NREL researchers are designing and testing a new roll-to-roll manufacturing process to improve the energy and water efficiency of paper manufacturing through a 3-year project funded by the U.S. Department of Energy’s Industrial Efficiency and Decarbonization Office.
 Photo by Paul Meyer, NREL

 Objectives